 “Moral support is important,” Cullen agreed.
 “For you as well as the troops.
 After all, if this is your first tavern opening…”

 “Yes, you see?”
 Kate said, brightening.
-“And if you come, I’ll buy you a drink.
+“And if you come with me, I’ll buy you a drink.
 I’ve always wanted to buy someone a drink.
 At house parties, the punch is just sitting there.
 It takes all the fun out of it.
 I won’t buy you ale, if you don’t want it.
 But milk, perhaps.
 Or tea.
 If you don’t mind taking tea in a tankard.”

 Kate blushed and looked down at the mug in her hands.
 “I wouldn’t want to inconvenience you,” she said.
-“And I understand if you don’t want to go to the tavern opening and deal with the crowds.
+“And I understand if you don’t want to go to deal with the crowds.
 But I thought, well…”

 What Kate thought, she did not say.
 And against his better judgment, Cullen found himself saying: